 Principle 4: The Bandwagon Effect—Give Them Something to Jump On

-Although modern societies no longer live this way, membership in some groups is still critically important for our happiness.
+Membership in some groups is still critically important for our happiness.

 We often wear shirts and caps proclaiming our associations, which makes us feel accepted, valuable, and important.